TrueBrainConnect (ERC)

 • Oliveira, M., Wilming, R., Clark, B., Budding, C., Eitel, F., Ritter, K., & Haufe, S. (2024).
 Benchmarking the influence of pre-training on explanation performance in MR image classification.
 Frontiers in Artificial Intelligence, 7, 1330919. https://doi.org/10.3389/frai.2024.1330919

 • Pellegrini, F., Pozzi, N. G., Palmisano, C., Marotta, G., Buck, A., Haufe, S., & Isaias, I. U. (2023).
-Cortical networks of parkinsonian gait: A metabolic and functional connectivity study.
-Neurology. https://doi.org/10.1101/2023.10.09.23296653
+Cortical networks of parkinsonian gait: a metabolic and functional connectivity study. https://doi.org/10.1101/2023.10.09.23296653

 • Popov, T., Tröndle, M., Baranczuk‐Turska, Z., Pfeiffer, C., Haufe, S., & Langer, N. (2023).
 Test–retest reliability of resting‐state EEG in young and older adults.
 Psychophysiology, 60(7), e14268. https://doi.org/10.1111/psyp.14268